memerocoin/memero/etc/pr/bitcointalk.md

 ## [ANN] Lolnero - much privacy! many ASICs!

-Lolnero is a fork of Wownero with a linear emission and a SHA-3 PoW.
+Lolnero is a fork of Lolnero with a linear emission and a SHA-3 PoW.

 There is no premine and no dev tax.